OSPREY COMMUNITY AMBASSADORS

 - Gain skills in project development and implementation

-OCAs serve as peer mentors for various Center for Community-Based Learning (CCBL) initiatives including Summer Orientation, Days of Service, and UNF Cares.
-OCAs may be asked to assist with other CCBL events.
+OCAs serve as peer mentors for various Center for Community-Based Learning (CCBL) initiatives.
 This is a year-long commitment that begins in May and concludes in April of the following calendar year.
 OCAs are considered extensions of CCBL and are treated as paraprofessionals.

-- OCAs will participate in all trainings, programs, courses, meetings, and initiatives as determined by CCBL.
+- OCAs will participate in all training sessions, programs, courses, meetings, and initiatives as determined by CCBL.

 - OCAs will assist with Day of Service events for UNF members to participate.